Overview of Accounts Receivable

 Recording Sales of Goods on Credit

-If you were to sell goods to a customer on credit, then not only would you have to record the sale and related account receivable, but you would also record the reduction in inventory that was sold to the customer, which then appears in the cost of goods sold expense.
+If you were to sell goods to a customer on credit, then not only would you have to record the sale and related account receivable (as was the case for the sale of services), but you would also record the reduction in inventory that was sold to the customer, which then appears in the cost of goods sold expense.
 This later transaction reduces the inventory asset in the balance sheet and increases the expenses in the income statement.
 For example, if ABC International were to conclude a sale transaction for $25,000 in which it sold $12,000 of merchandise to the customer, its journal entry would be:

 |Cost of goods sold||12,000